openstack-archive/murano-apps/Docker/Kubernetes/README.rst

 * `scaleNodesDown`: decrease the number of worker nodes by 1.
 * `scaleGatewaysUp`: increase the number of gateway nodes by 1.
 * `scaleGatewaysDown`: decrease the number of gateway nodes by 1.
-* `exportConfig`: returns an archive file containing shell script and data files.
-Use the script to manually recreate Kubernetes entities (pods, replication controllers and services) on another Kubernetes installation.
-  This is an experimental feature.

 KubernetesPod has the following actions: